jeroencvlier/DeepLearning-Navigation/README.md

 - **`2`** - Left.
 - **`3`** - Right.

 After the input of each action, the environment returns the next state and the reward received for that action.
-This next state is then fed back into the Neural Network to predict the next state.
+This next state is then fed back into the neural network to predict the next action.

 ### <u>Solving the environment</u>
-For the environment to be considered resolved, the agent must collect an average score of 13 over the last 100 episodes within 1800 episodes.
-An episode is considered single gameplay.
+For the environment to be considered solved, the agent must collect an average score of 13 over the last 100 episodes within 1800 episodes.
+An episode is considered a single gameplay.
 For a more challenging task, a target of 15 reward points in under 500 episodes would be an achievement.

 ### <u>Getting Started</u>